chyumin/wedding-gallery/README.md

 ## To do
 - Edit User
 - Prevent from removing all users
-- Send files to a Cloud Storage
+- Save files to a Cloud Storage
 - Unnaprove Photos
 - Remove Photos
+- "My Uploaded Photos" Page